AdelaideB9/blog-old/_posts/2021-03-29-umass-chicken.md

 - ctf
 - write-ups
 header_img: ''
+description: 'Chicken Chicken Chicken: Chicken Chicken?
+A forensics category challenge all about extracting hidden streams in a PDF file and 7-Zip password cracking.'

 ---
-_Chicken Chicken Chicken: Chicken Chicken?
-A forensics category challenge all about extracting hidden streams in a PDF file and 7-Zip password cracking._

 ## Investigating the mystery PDF File

 We're given a modified PDF file of the infamous research paper, "Chicken Chicken Chicken: Chicken Chicken", by Doug Zongker at the University of Washington.